MorganKryze/Mac-Setup/README.md

 For the Theme part, I use bira, but you have a lot of choice.
 You can find them [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).

 For the plugins, I use git, [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md#oh-my-zsh) (gives you history of your commands) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md#oh-my-zsh) (highlights in green if your command is valid).
-Once installed, you have to add them in the plugins section of your zshrc file.
+Once installed, you have to add them in the plugins section of your zshrc file (like in the example above).

 ### neofetch

-neoFetch is a command-line system information tool written in bash 3.2+.
+neoFetch is a command-line system information tool.
 It displays information about your system next to an image, generally your OS logo, or any ASCII file of your choice.
+This is only cosmetic and informative.

 ```bash
 brew install neofetch
 ```

+> [!TIP]
+> You will need to add `neofetch` to your `.zshrc` file to display it at the start of each terminal session.

 ### lsd